 Winter isn’t coming; it’s here.
 With the beauty of winter’s illustrious landscape and sparkling beauty, however, come significant driving challenges.
 Winter has a way of coaxing us into staying inside in front of the TV with a big mug of hot cocoa with mini-marshmallows, but eventually, we all have to get back behind the wheel of our cars and brave the winter driving conditions.
-Fortunately, there are that can help make that easier.
+Fortunately, there are safety tips that can help make that easier.

 Just like any good scout, you should always be prepared for winter driving.
 This includes keeping a well-stocked emergency kit in your car throughout the winter months.
 Don’t forget to include winter necessities such as a snow shovel, an icepick, a window scraper, a basic toolkit, a bag of sand or other material that can help provide traction for your tires, a flashlight with additional batteries, and cold-weather gear to help keep you warm in an emergency (these items should include plenty of warm outerwear and thermal blankets).
 Additionally, stock your kit with booster cables, warning flares, reflective triangles, first-aid essentials, nonperishable foods, and bottles of water (with a means for thawing the water if it becomes frozen).
 There are a variety of preassembled winter-safety kits on the market.